dstaflund/devops-aws-cloudformation/README.md

 * The instance profile
 * The target and autoscaling groups
 * The load balancer as well as its listener and rules

+Note that although the launch configuration can spin up to 4 servers at one time, it only spins up 2 at the start to save on costs and resources.
+More servers will be added if the load demands are there.

 The strategy used by this stack of having EC2 instances use instance profiles to access the S3 bucket is an adaptation of code found https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2.html